PPC vs SEO | Digital Rhetoric Guide 2022

 - Budget – There can be a budget that can be kept under control with PPC.
 Once the spend is determined, it can be stationed like that with a bit of tweaking every once in a while.

 - Pace – SEO takes time but Pay Per Click marketing campaigns can be set and run in a matter of days with consistent tweaking to suit the demographics.
 The fastest way to get in front of buying customers is by the way of PPC.

 - Targeting – PPC can be tunnel-focused on reaching potential customers.
 Demographics and psychographics aid the targeting by providing the relevant information to target aptly.

-- A/B Testing – These kinds of split test ads or bucket ads help conversion rate spike as it uses comparative data to decide what works better at the given moment and the results can be varied at separate times.
+- A/B Testing – These kinds of split test ads or bucket ads help the conversion rate spike as it uses comparative data to decide what works better at the given moment and the results can be varied at separate times.